assemblerflow/flowcraft/docs/getting_started/overview.rst

 Who is Assemblerflow for
 ::::::::::::::::::::::::

-Assemblerflow can be useful for bioinformaticians of varied levels of expertise that need to executed genomic pipelines often and potentially in different platforms.
-Building and executing pipelines requires no programming knowledge but familiarization with nextflow is highly recommended to take full advantage of the generated pipelines.
+Assemblerflow can be useful for bioinformaticians with varied levels of expertise that need to executed genomic pipelines often and potentially in different platforms.
+Building and executing pipelines requires no programming knowledge, but familiarization with nextflow is highly recommended to take full advantage of the generated pipelines.